-To support this, HLT has updated its model school complaint’s procedure and produced a supporting guidance note.
+To support this, Hackney Education has updated its model school complaints procedure.

-Whilst these documents are predominantly targeted at maintained schools, they also provide good practice approaches relevant to complaint management for academies and free schools.
+Whilst the document is predominantly targeted at maintained schools, it also provides good practice approaches relevant to complaint management for academies and free schools.
 Academies and free schools should, however, refer to separate advice, Setting up an Academy Complaints Procedure, provided by the Education Funding Agency when drafting their own complaint procedures.